ouspg/CompSec/Lab1_Network/README.md

 ```
 Site is hosted at **localhost:3000** and you are ready to go!

+All tasks are duable using your browsers developer tools.
+Tasks were tested and created using Firefox but other browsers should works just as well.

+### Level 4 task

+It is helpful to use programs like [curl](https://curl.haxx.se/) to send your XSS attack to the Juice Shop.
+Any other software that can send POST requests is also fine.

+You are expected to set up a basic server so having something like python and flask/BaseHttpServer is recommended.

-### For later level 4 and 5 task the example-voting app is located at
+### Level 5 task

+the example-voting app is located at
 ```shell
 git clone https://github.com/dockersamples/example-voting-app
 ```

 Install Wireshark and nmap.
 Method depends on your operating system.

+For the security experiment you can use Burp, Zapp or any other tool you wish.

 ---
 Grading